release-argus/Website/content/en/docs/Config/notify.md

 #                                                 # routed to send
 #     Source: 'Argus'                             # Source field of the alert
 #     Tags: 'argus othertag'                      # Tags of the alert
-#     Title: 'Argus'                              # Notification title, optionally set by the sender
+#     Title: 'Argus'                              # Notification title
 #     User: 'Argus'                               # Display name of the request owner
 #     VisibleTo: '[{"id":"4513b7ea-3b91-438f-b7e4-e3e54af9147c","type":"team"},{"name":"rocket_team","type":"team"}]'
 #                                                 # Teams and users that the alert will become visible to without